 This course will provide a good basis to undertake more specialist training in bacteriology and will give clinicians exposure to a wide variety of microbiological laboratory methods.

-Lecturers were very enthusiastic about the subject and made the class lively.
+enthusiastic about the subject and made the class lively.
 Never a dull moment ...
 Complete team work by all and stress free.

-Liked how this was linked in to case histories
+Liked how this was linked in to case histories ,,

-Sexual & Reproductive Health
+Reproductive Health